-Finding employees that fit in your startup is challenging on its own; to incorporate diversity hiring on top of that can be overwhelming.
+Finding employees that fit in your startup is challenging on its own; to incorporate diversity hiring on top of that can be overwhelming, especially while you’ll be competing with other companies that are sure to ramp up their recruiting at the same time.
 Promoting diversity in startups — while often challenging, is certainly doable.
-In this article, our team will provide a framework to follow when bringing in those who contribute to the fate of your future superstar organization.
+In this article, our team will provide a framework to follow when bringing in those who contribute to the fate of your current startup, and the future of your stand-out organization.

-Before you can come up with a plan-of-attack to ensure a diverse hiring model, look at your current employee base, and ask yourself the following questions:
+Many organizations are reflecting on their diversity initiatives before they go forward.
+Prior to coming up with an upgraded plan to ensure a diverse hiring model, look at your current employee base (or the team you had before COVID-19), and ask yourself the following questions:

 - Where did each of your team members come from?
 What are their stories?

-- During the hiring process with that employee, did they have any unique experiences or perspectives that they shared?
-If so, what made it stand out?
+- During the hiring process with these employees, did they have any unique experiences or perspectives that they shared?
+If so, what made them stand out?

 - Look at their background in terms of industry and career path.
 How much knowledge from outside industries can your team provide?